rawan4oud/Farm-Management-and-Marketplace-Database-System/README.md

  ***Note:***
  - *Two additional colleagues are contributors to this project.*
- - *Some features might be missing or incomplete.*
+ - *Some features might be missing/incomplete/incoherent.*